crealu/mern-boilerplate/README.md

 ## Usage
 This project can be used as a basic structure from which a full stack web app can be developed.
-It is meant to be small with the minimal amount of boilerplate code.
+It is meant to be small with a minimal amount of boilerplate code.

 &nbsp;
 ## Setup